How to Calculate Baker's Percentage: Step-by-Step Guide

 - Yeast: 2000g × 1% = 20g

-Let's calculate baker's percentage for a classic sourdough bread recipe from scratch.
+Let’s calculate baker’s percentage for a classic sourdough bread recipe – the same formula I use for my weekly bake.

 Recipe Ingredients: